PlummersSoftwareLLC/Primes/PrimeMinecraftDatapack/solution_1/README.md

 ## Additional Notes
 - Very rarely, a Minecraft error incorrectly ignores some 'array manipulations'.
 If the algorithm returns that there are an incorrect number of primes or incorrect values, try reinstalling/rerunning the server.
 - The build and run scripts use a small tool (playio) to control the interaction with the Minecraft server console.
 The playio tool was written specifically for this solution, but can be used for other purposes as well.
-A repo for playio will be created shortly, that will include documentation on its use.
+Documentation on playio's use can be found in [the tool's GitHub repo](https://github.com/rbergen/PlayIO).